SimVascular/svFSIplus/Code/Source/README.md

   }
 ```

 Indexes can be checked by defining the `_check_enabled` directive within each template include file.
 An index out of bounds will throw an `std::runtime_error` exception.
-Note that index checking will substantially slow down a simulation.
+Note that index checking will substantially slow down a simulation so it should be disabled when not testing.

 <!--- -------------------------------- --->